 The English Language is among one of the fastest and rich languages of the world that is widely used and is among the fastest evolving languages.
-Looking a decade back, English Language has massively changed over time from generations to generations, grammar, grammatical rules, punctuation rules, pronunciations, vocabulary, and morphologies either are evolved or change with time.
+Looking a decade back, English Language has massively changed over time from generation to generation, grammar, grammatical rules, punctuation rules, pronunciations, vocabulary, and morphologies either are evolved or change with time.
 Keeping in touch with the changes in language is important to ensure that whatever is used in our verbal and written English Language communication is correct.

 However, Resume is a document that is used by an applicant to present their educational background, job experience, and skills when applying for a job.
 Resumes are used to make a favorable impression on a prospective employer and it creates the first impression of the job applicant even before the employer meets the candidate.
 A good resume is said to be an advertisement of self as it markets one’s strengths as per the job match.
 It is an attention grabber for the employer and recruiters.
 It is the only document that gets one shortlisted for the employment job or interview.